alehee/basicWebScraper/README.md

 Langagues:
 * C#

-Frameworks and nugets:
+Frameworks and nuGets:
 * .NET Core 3.1
-* HTMLWebScraper nuget (idk for now)
+* NuGet: HtmlAgilityPack

 ## Download
 You can download the master branch with code.
 If the project will grow to the range of standalone program I will share a download link for .zip!